BlockchangeEU/badgr-server/README.md

 * Go to http://localhost:8000/staff
 * Sign in as the superuser you created above

+### Note for PyCharm Users (All Platforms)
+If you want to use `badgr-server` in PyCharm, you have to add the `./apps` directory to the local Python path.
+You can do this by going to Settings->Project->Project Interpreter and clicking on the gear icon next to the selected interpreter.
+Then go to Show All.
+With the project interpreter selected, the bottom icon in the right will open the Python path.
+Click the "+" icon and select the `./apps` folder to add to the path.

 ### Configuring Factom Blockchain Connection

 In order to submit evidences to the Factom Blockchain, you will need access to: